quantom-collab/tiktaalik/README.md

 - A. Freese, D. Adamiak, I. Cloët, W. Melnitchouk, J.-W. Qiu, N. Sato, and M. Zaccheddu.
   [Computer Physics Communications 311 (2025) 109552](https://inspirehep.net/literature/2860861)

-matplotlib is also required to run `examples/examples.py`, but not to install or run tiktaalik itself.

 # Installation

 The package can be installed using pip.